tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - If you want to be a better parent, start going to bed earlier.
 Give yourself a bedtime that you honor and respect and enforce.
 Value sleep.
 Take care of yourself.
 Everyone in your life will benefit.

+# Patience Is Strength

+- parenting, like exercise, is a process of growth through pain, through struggle against resistance.
+It would be wonderful if raising kids were easy, if it demanded little of you, but that’s just not how it works.

+- We’ve been sleep-deprived.
+We’ve worried.
+We’ve been bitten and kicked.
+We’ve been judged.
+We’ve been leaned on and then taken for granted, kept up late by infants and then by missed curfews.
+We’ve been blamed and bothered and bludgeoned by and for their wants and needs.
+It is a gauntlet in a crucible through a minefield with no trophy at the end.
+And yet here we are.
+By necessity we have become capable of things we never could have conceived of for ourselves before.

+- It was Leonardo da Vinci who said that patience was bitter but its fruit was sweet.
+This holds true for many of the virtues that parenting has demanded we embody.
+We’ve been patient, we’ve been resilient, we’ve been brave, we’ve been selfless, self-effacing, steadfast, and silent... none of which were particularly fun at the time.

+- But the result was that we grew stronger for it.
+Our families survived and thrived because of it.
+They are where they are right now because of how far we’ve come as parents.
+There is no trophy on the other side of the parenting minefield, but there is a happy, healthy, bonded family.
+And that prize is the sweetest of them all.

+# Just Pick Yourself Back Up

+- maybe lately you haven’t been as good a parent as you would like to be.
+You were on your phone too much.
+You let your short temper get the best of you.
+You prioritized work over family.
+You got too wrapped up in your expectations, you were too harsh, you refused to see things their way.

+- Well?
+That’s all in the past.
+It happened.
+It shouldn’t have, but it did.
+And there’s nothing you can do now to undo it.
+The question is, now what?
+We have the power, at any moment, to get back on track.
+We can choose, always, to return to the standard we want to live up to as parents.

+- No parent has time to indulge in pity parties.
+Nor can any parent justify a continued slide.
+We screw up.
+We fall short.
+We’re not what we want to be— what we promised ourselves we’d be, what we owe to our kids.
+And?
+We can choose right now to get back on track.
+We can choose right now to do better.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to